biopython/biopython/Doc/chapter_contributing.rst

 Contributing cookbook examples
 ------------------------------

-As explained in Chapter :ref:`chapter:cookbook`, Biopython now has a wiki collection of user contributed “cookbook” examples, http://biopython.org/wiki/Category:Cookbook – maybe you can add to this?
+As explained in Chapter [chapter:cookbook], Biopython now has a wiki collection of user contributed “cookbook” examples, http://biopython.org/wiki/Category:Cookbook – maybe you can add to this?

-.. _sec:maintain_dist:

 Maintaining a distribution for a platform
 -----------------------------------------